A Guide to Decentralized Apps (dApps) with Examples

 Decentralized applications (dApps) form the basis of web3.
 Powered by smart contracts that run on a blockchain, dApps have many features that regular applications do not — enabling functionality that was never possible before on the internet.

-Today, the most popular dApps are decentralized finance (DeFi) platforms like Uniswap and Aave.
-But the dApp ecosystem stretches way beyond DeFi, into realms like decentralized social media, web3 gaming platforms, identity solutions, and more.
+Today, the most popular dApps are decentralized finance (DeFi) platforms but the dApp ecosystem stretches way beyond DeFi, into realms like decentralized social media, web3 gaming platforms, identity solutions, and more.

-In this blog post, we will explain the meaning of dApps, their advantages over traditional web2 apps, and describe the main types of dApps.
-We will also explain how each type of dApp works and how to build such dApps.
+In this blog post, we will explain the meaning of dApps, their advantages over traditional web2 apps, and dive into the different types of them you might encounter.

 Decentralized architecture

-dApps’ backend code run on blockchains without any central entities controlling them.
-Once developers deploy the dApp code, no one can take it down.
+And since these apps are published on decentralized networks, they are immutable: once developers deploy the dApp code, no one can take it down.

 No downtime